O-X-L/docs/en/waf/1_intro.rst

 The major two categories of WAFs are **cloud-hosted and self-hosted** ones.

-See also: `Web application security <https://www.cloudflare.com/learning/security/what-is-web-application-security/>`_
+See also: `Web application security <https://www.cloudflare.com/learning/security/what-is-web-application-security/>`_, `ModSecurity Intro <https://www.feistyduck.com/library/modsecurity-handbook-free/online/ch01-introduction.html>`_

 Working with a WAF
 ******************